Unified theory of magnetization temperature dependence in ferrimagnets: Discussion and Summary

 Within MFA, it is expected that the magnetization $\overline{S}^{z}(T)$ scales as $\sqrt{T_{_{\rm C}}^{^{\rm MF}}-T}$ near the Curie temperature.
 Curiously, we have found that in YIG, all the experimental $\overline{S}^{z}(T)$ shown in Fig.\,\ref{F:2} as \textcircled{1}, \textcircled{2}, and \textcircled{3}, and the theoretical prediction of the SW-MFA minimal model \textcircled{8}, are fit well by $\overline{S}^{z}(T) \propto (T_{_{\rm C}} - T)^\beta$ with the scaling exponent $\beta\approx 0.50 \pm 0.005$ in almost entire range of $\overline{S}^{z}(T)/\overline{S}^{z}(0)$ as it decreases from about 0.95 to zero.

-To the best of our knowledge, this is the first demonstration that \( M(T) \) scales in YIG nearly normally as \( \sqrt{T_{\rm _C} - T} \) for all temperatures.
+We thus definitely demonstrated that $ M(T) $ scales in YIG nearly normally as $ \sqrt{T_{\rm _C} - T} $ for all temperatures.
 This behavior contrasts sharply with the anomalous scaling of $M(T)$ in simple ferromagnets EuO and EuS, where $\beta \approx 1/3$\,\cite{Kolokolov2025}.
 This fact highlights the need for further investigation of the magnetization of different materials.

 Our theoretical approach marks a significant advancement in the description of magnetic systems.
 We demonstrated the effectiveness of unifying two simple theoretical approximations for the description of complex magnetic materials.
-We believe that the applicability of our SW-MFA minimal model is not limited to YIG but may be extended to various multi-sublattice ferromagnetics and antiferromagnetics.
-A further generalization of our minimal model, incorporating dipole-dipole interactions, will allow us to study more complex magnetic structures, such as Gadolinium Gallium Garnet (GGG, Gd$_3$Ga$_5$O$_{12}$) at low temperatures \cite{Petrenko1998,Deen2015,Oyanagi2019,Serha2024}.
+We believe that the applicability of our SW-MFA minimal model is not limited to YIG but may be extended to various multi-sublattice ferrimagnets and antiferromagnets.
+A further generalization of our minimal model will allow us to study more complex magnetic structures, such as Gadolinium Gallium Garnet (GGG, Gd$_3$Ga$_5$O$_{12}$) at low temperatures \cite{Petrenko1998,Deen2015,Oyanagi2019,Serha2024}.
 GGG has the same crystal structure and lattice parameters as YIG, making it an ideal substrate material for the epitaxial films of YIG.
 These layers have recently been used in research on magnon lifetime and transport at millikelvin temperatures \cite{Knauer2023, Serha2025,Schmoll2025_2,Schmoll2025}, paving the way for advancements in quantum magnonics.